quantex-oss/turing-model/README.md

 The underlying Python library is split into a number of major modules:

-* Turingutils - These are utility functions used to assist you with modelling a security.
+* utilities These are utility functions used to assist you with modelling a security.
 These include dates (TuringDate), calendars, schedule generation, some finance-related mathematics functions and some helper functions.
 * Market - These are modules that capture the market information used to value a security.
 These include interest rate and credit curves, volatility surfaces and prices.
 * Models - These are the low-level models used to value derivative securities ranging from Black-Scholes to complex stochastic volatility models.
 * Products - These are the actual securities and range from Government bonds to Bermudan swaptions.